Asian Car Brands

 BAIC Group Logo

 BAIC is a state-owned company with a wide range of products.
-It produces military vehicles, light trucks, buses, construction and agricultural machinery.
-In addition to commercial vehicles, the company produces electric vehicles and passenger cars with gasoline engines.
+It produces military vehicles, light trucks, buses, construction and agricultural machinery, and commercial vehicles.
+The company also produces electric and passenger cars with gasoline engines.
 BAIC’s subsidiary brands include Foton Motor, BJEV, Beijing Automobile Works, and BAIC Motor.

 India

-The automobile industry in India is the sixth largest in the world.
-In this country, the automotive industry is one of the most important sectors of the economy: its share in GDP is more than 7%.
+The automobile industry in India is the sixth largest in the world and one of the most important sectors of the economy: its share of the GDP is more than 7%.
 Local manufacturers actively export four-wheeled and two-wheeled vehicles, with the share of sales abroad growing noticeably every year.
-The main products are passenger cars.
-But there are also popular Indian brands of commercial vehicles, such as Tata.
+The main products are passenger cars, but there are also popular Indian brands of commercial vehicles, such as Tata.

 Mahindra & Mahindra